offchan42/Unity3D-Python-Communication/README.md

 PS.
 It looks slow in the GIF above because I put a delay of one second between each message so that you can see it working.

+## Core Pillars

+- **very fast** — ZeroMQ is a networking library that allows you to send huge amount of data from server to client in a short period of time.
+I'm talking about casually sending/receiving 10,000 requests per second.
+- **simple** — You don't have to explicitly open any socket or know anything about low-level networking.
+- **general** — You can use this to send/receive any kind of data request.
+You can send image, video, text, JSON, file, or whatever you want.
+In this example, we are sending text.
+- **inter-process** — The communication is done inside the same machine.
+Which means very low-latency.

 ## Introduction

 * Have you ever tried to communicate C# code in Unity3D with Python before but could not find a satisfying solution?